nathanstuart01/coding_assessment/Deployment_Instructions.md

 `cd /path/to/code/coding_assessment/`

+3. Copy the values within the `.example.env` file and save as `.env` in your root directory

-3. Build Docker image:
+4. Build Docker image:

 `docker build -t name_of_image:version_of_image .`

-4. Run Docker image as a container:
+5. Run Docker image as a container:

 `docker run --rm --name name_of_app_to_run -p 8000:5000 name_of_image:version_of_image`